Zwift Racing League 2025/26 Round 1 Details

 Key Changes this Round

-Each year, Zwift + WTRL collaborate to modify ZRL’s structure with the aim of engaging as many racers as possible.
+Each year, Zwift + WTRL collaborate to modify ZRL’s structure and rules with the aim of engaging as many racers as possible.
 The vast majority of these changes are announced before the first round of each season, which means here in the first round of 2025/26, we have a lot of changes!
 Some of the details haven’t yet been ironed out, but we’ll tell you what we know (with our comments in italics), and update this post as we learn more.

 • Teams can now choose one of two options at registration.
 This effectively opens up a sort of “split category” system where lower-powered teams can still be competitive instead of being outgunned by teams stuffed with riders at the top of their pace category.